anujramesh/github-repo-analytics/README.md

 ### Data Source Service
 The spark application, implemented in `spark_app.py`, gets a stream of data from the data source via TCP connection.

-It creates batches of 60 seconds, where the data is stored. socketTextStream separates each element of data based on newline characters.
+1. Creates batches of 60 seconds, where the data is stored. socketTextStream separates each element of data based on newline characters.

-It then maps each repo splitting each string by the delimiter, such that each of the repos’ name, language, stars, and description can be separately identified.
-It then maps each repo into a key, value pair, where keys represent a tuple of the repo’s name, language, stars, description, and value is 1.
+2. Maps each repo splitting each string by the delimiter, such that each of the repos’ name, language, stars, and description can be separately identified.
+3. It then maps each repo into a key, value pair, where keys represent a tuple of the repo’s name, language, stars, description, and value is 1.
 It then reduces by key based on if there are repeating repositories.
 After it is able to perform map reduce on the repos, and update state by key, it then converts the RDD into a dataframe to count repos, calculate average number of stars per language, etc. It passes these